SkiNavApp/terms-and-conditions/index.md

 ## 3. Not a Safety-Certified Navigation System
 SkiNav is not a replacement for official resort signage, certified navigation equipment, or avalanche guidance.
-Ski conditions, closures, hazards, and posted signs always take precedence over any route provided within the App.
+Local ski conditions, closures, hazards, and posted signs always take precedence over any route provided within the App.

 ## 4. User Responsibilities
 Users agree to: